The Camp of the Saints: Initial reception

-The Camp of the Saints received an initially positive reception in France, including from prominent literary figures, with eight out of ten critics focusing on the "prophetic" nature of the story.
-Jean Cau, for example, wrote: "what if Raspail, with “Le Camp des Saints”, was neither a prophet nor a visionary novelist, but simply an implacable historian of our future?".
-It was praised by journalist Bernard Pivot and intellectuals such as Jean Anouilh, Hervé Bazin, Michel Déon, Thierry Maulnier, and Louis Pauwels.; however, two decades later, The Atlantic in the U.S. denied that the book had received a positive reception in France.
+The Camp of the Saints received an initially positive reception in France, including from prominent literary figures on the political right, many focusing on the "prophetic" nature of the story.
+Jean Cau, for example, wrote: "what if Raspail, with Le Camp des Saints, was neither a prophet nor a visionary novelist, but simply an implacable historian of our future?".
+It was praised by journalist Bernard Pivot and intellectuals such as Jean Anouilh, Hervé Bazin, Michel Déon, Thierry Maulnier, and Louis Pauwels.
 Anouilh called it "a haunting book of irresistible force and calm logic".
-It has also been criticized by both French and English-language commentators for conveying racist, xenophobic, nativist, and anti-immigration themes.

 After the book was translated into English in 1975, it received several reviews from contemporary American outlets.
 Edmund Fuller wrote in The Wall Street Journal that "it is possible that [The Camp of the Saints] [...] projects the most savage view of the human race since the 4th voyage of Lemuel Gulliver."
+Fuller called it far-rightist in political orientation, but said it portrayed even the right-wingers badly.
+Fuller called it a "bitter, ugly, possibly destructive book", racist but with "moments of appalling power and occasionally a terrible beauty".
+Richard R. Lingeman of The New York Times called it "avowedly racist" and said the experience of reading the book was "like being trapped at a cocktail party with a normal‐looking fellow who suddenly starts a perfervid racist diatribe".
+Paul Gray writing for Time magazine panned the novel as a "bilious tirade" that only required a response because it "arrives trailing clouds of praise from French savants" and from an established publisher.

 Kirkus Reviews compared the novel to Mein Kampf, while Library Journal said it would "succeed in shocking and challenging the complacent, contemporary mind", and called it a "philosophical dissection of the erosion of Western civilization".
 Publishers Weekly described it as "strange but remarkable", but with a certain inevitability of the plot that some readers may find unbearable.
 Kirkus said of the book that it "takes important and chilling facts that very few people are willing to face, and digs into them like a hyena into carrion".
-Richard R. Lingeman of The New York Times called it "avowedly racist" and said the experience of reading the book was "like being trapped at a cocktail party with a normal‐looking fellow who suddenly starts a perfervid racist diatribe".
 Dale G. Copps in Bookletter (a spinoff of Harper's Magazine) described the book as a "powerful one, there is no denying that", with Raspail in "perfect and intricate command of his theme", yet also "dogmatic and propagandistic".
 He described the author's voice as "virulently racist" and said the book was a defense of white supremacy; Copps said Raspail "treats the overwhelming liberal bias with such scorn one wonders why he felt the Western world was even worth saving".